sdss/clu/README.rst

     loop.create_task(main(loop))
     loop.run_forever()

 and can connect to the actor on ``localhost:9999``.
-Next, head to the :ref:`getting-started` section for more information about using actors.
+Next, head to the `Getting started <https://clu.readthedocs.io/en/latest/getting-started.html>`_ section for more information about using actors.

 Why a new messaging protocol for SDSS?
 --------------------------------------

-Say whatever you want about it, the :ref:`current SDSS message passing protocol <legacy-actors>` based on ``Tron``, ``opscore``, and ``actorcore`` is stable and robust.
+Say whatever you want about it, the `current SDSS message passing protocol <https://clu.readthedocs.io/en/latest/legacy.html>`_ based on ``Tron``, ``opscore``, and ``actorcore`` is stable and robust.
 So, why should we replace it?
 Here is a list of reasons:

 - It reinvents the wheel.
 Ok, in all honesty ``Tron`` and ``opscore`` were written when wheel were still not completely circular, but the truth is that nowadays there are more robust, standard, and better documented technologies out there for message passing.
 - We can remove the need for a central hub product by relying in open-source message brokers such as `RabbitMQ <https://rabbitmq.com>`__.